jcemerson/protonvpn-cli-gui/README.md

     Categories=Network;VPN
     ```
     *Note: Be sure to update the Icon with your own path to an image file.*

 ### This is a pre-release and not all planned features have been implemented.

 Some remaining features include:

+- Logging (GUI-only.
+Kivy, OpenVPN, and ProtonVPN-CLI all have logs of their own.)
 - Searchable Server List
 - Start on Boot
 - Connection Profiles (user-configurable connection profiles that can be saved, e.g. "Fastest TOR server with TCP connection", "Fastest P2P server in Iceland", etc.).